-The Charter Oak RN-BSN Program, offered in response to market demand for BSN-educated nurses, is going strong as more nurses continue to enroll each term.
+The Charter Oak RN/ADN to BSN Program, offered in response to market demand for BSN-educated nurses, is going strong as more nurses continue to enroll each term.
 A strong initial cohort is energetically on-target to complete the program in spring 2021.

 Based upon student demand, the College has decided to provide an additional opportunity for students to start the program three times each year!
 Students may now apply to begin the program in Fall Term 1 (August), Spring Term (January) or Summer Term 1 (May).